spekulatius/PHPScraper/README.md

 // ]
 ```

 Additional CSV parsing parameters such as separator, enclosure and escape are possible.
-More details are covered in the documentation.

 ### There is more!